-How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge
+How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

-Yes, you may already dominate most 1v1’s but how good should you actually be?
+Yes, you may already dominate most 1v1’s and have a fantastic K:D ratio, but how good should you actually be?
+What is your true gaming potential in a world where all these mental and physical handbrakes are released?

-Consider the best round or moment you’ve ever had playing Fortnite Battle Royale.
+Similarly, consider the best round or moment you’ve ever had playing Fortnite Battle Royale.
 Why aren’t you that good all the time?
-Why aren’t you better than that?Consider the best round or moment you’ve ever had playing Fortnite Battle Royale.
+In fact, why aren’t you better than that?Consider the best round or moment you’ve ever had playing Fortnite Battle Royale.
 Why aren’t you that good all the time?Click To Tweet

-Where are the unnecessary handbrakes to consistent peak Fortnite gameplay?
+Where are your unnecessary handbrakes to consistent, peak Fortnite gameplay?

-Professional gaming is big business these days.
-The pros can earn millions of dollars a year from prize money and endorsements, but they have to put in the hours.
+E-sports is big business these days.
+The pros can earn millions of dollars a year from prize money and endorsements, but everyone still has to put in the hours.

-But he’s not alone.
-As consumers, a recent report entitled “The State Of Online Gaming 2018” noted that those who play recreationally average more than 7 hours of gameplay a week.
-Interestingly, a survey of Fortnite gameplay found 50% of it’s participants played between 6-15 hours a week.
+As consumers, a report entitled “The State Of Online Gaming” noted that those who play recreationally average more than 7 hours of gameplay a week.
+Interestingly, a survey of Fortnite gameplay found 50% of its participants played between 6-15 hours a week.

 How to Get Better at Fortnite Battle Royale – Beyond Playing

-If you saw the Fortnite World Cup you’ll have seen some elite gameplay.
-Quick edits, offensive and defensive builds, precision tracking and shooting, split-second decision-making and on the fly strategy all highlights some truly elite mental and physical output.
+If you saw the Fortnite World Cup back in 2019 you’ll have seen some seriously elite gameplay.
+Things that may even pale into comparison now when compared to gameplay in 2021.
+There were insanely quick edits, reactionary offensive and defensive builds, precision tracking and shooting, split-second decision-making, clinical composure under pressure, and on-the-fly strategy.
+Ultimately, this speaks to some truly elite mental and physical output.

-With this in mind, the following are competitive tips to not only help you better withstand the physical and mental rigours of Fortnite Battle Royale, Fortnite Creative and the next Fortnite World Cup Qualifiers, but help you explore the upper echelon of your athletic gaming potential.
+With this in mind, the following are competitive tips to not only help you better withstand the physical and mental rigors of Fortnite Battle Royale but also help explore the boundaries of your athletic gaming potential.

 Make Your Fortnite Setup Ergonomically Sound